Can Sculpwood Putty or Paste be colored?

 See Technical Data Sheet or container for working times.

-How long should I wait to sand?
+How long should I wait in between coats?

 See Technical Data Sheet or container.